Personal identity: No-self theory

 The "no-self theory" holds that the self cannot be reduced to a bundle because the concept of a self is incompatible with the idea of a bundle.
 Propositionally, the idea of a bundle implies the notion of bodily or psychological relations that do not in fact exist.
 James Giles, a principal exponent of this view, argues that the no-self or eliminativist theory and the bundle or reductionist theory agree about the non-existence of a substantive self.
 The reductionist theory, according to Giles, mistakenly resurrects the idea of the self in terms of various accounts about psychological relations.
 The no-self theory, on the other hand, "lets the self lie where it has fallen".
 This is because the no-self theory rejects all theories of the self, even the bundle theory.
 On Giles' reading, Hume is actually a no-self theorist and it is a mistake to attribute to him a reductionist view like the bundle theory.
 Hume's assertion that personal identity is a fiction supports this reading, according to Giles.

 The Buddhist view of personal identity is also a no-self theory rather than a reductionist theory, because the Buddha rejects attempts to reconstructions in terms of consciousness, feelings, or the body in notions of an eternal/permanent, unchanging Self, since our thoughts, personalities and bodies are never the same from moment to moment, as specifically explained in Śūnyatā.

 According to this line of criticism, the sense of self is an evolutionary artifact, which saves time in the circumstances it evolved for.
 But sense of self breaks down when considering some events such as memory loss, dissociative identity disorder, brain damage, brainwashing, and various thought experiments.
 When presented with imperfections in the intuitive sense of self and the consequences to this concept which rely on the strict concept of self, a tendency to mend the concept occurs, possibly because of cognitive dissonance.

+Open individualism is a term coined by Daniel Kolak that refers to the view in the philosophy of self that there exists only one numerically identical subject, who is everyone at all times, in the past, present and future.
+It is a theoretical solution to the question of personal identity, being contrasted with "Empty individualism", the view that personal identities correspond to a fixed pattern that instantaneously disappears with the passage of time, and "Closed individualism", the common view that personal identities are particular to subjects and yet survive over time.

-Experimental Philosophy
+Experimental philosophy

 Since the 21st century, philosophers have also been using the methods of psychological science to better understand philosophical intuitions.
 This empirical approach to philosophy is known as Experimental philosophy or "xPhi" for short.
 Studies in xPhi have found various psychological factors predict variance even in philosophers views about personal identity.